krux02/ast-pattern-matching/readme.md

 `matchAst` is where the magic happens.
-In the of-branch is a tree that can at any time be generated vial `lispRepr` on an arbitrary `NimNode`.
-But the pattern language also allows for some additional constructs, to winden the possibilities of the pattern.
+In the of-branch is a tree that can at any time be generated via `lispRepr` on an arbitrary `NimNode`.
+But the pattern language also allows for some additional constructs, to widen the possibilities of the pattern.

 The grammar for the pattern matching looks like this: